-Supported distros: alpine, centos, debian, fedora, opensuse, rhel, sles, ubuntu pools: (array of string) List of ntp pools.
-If both pools and servers are empty, 4 default pool servers will be provided of the format $\{0-3\}$. {distro}.pool.ntp.org.
+Supported distros: almalinux, alpine, centos, debian, eurolinux, fedora, opensuse, photon, rhel, rocky, sles, ubuntu, virtuozzo pools: (array of string) List of ntp pools.
+If both pools and servers are empty, 4 default pool servers will be provided of the format {0-3}.{distro}.pool.ntp.org.
 NOTE: for Alpine Linux when using the Busybox NTP client this setting will be ignored due to the limited functionality of Busybox's ntpd.